-The holidays are right around the corner, and so is cold Missouri winter.
+The holidays are right around the corner, and so is the cold Missouri winter.

 One of the most miserable ways to start a winter day is to wake up and find that your furnace has stopped working and your home is almost as cold inside as the freezing temperatures outside.
-The most likely culprit is a blown out pilot light.
-If this is a continuing problem with your homes furnace, you will need to call a reliable HVAC technician out to your home.
+The most likely culprit is a blown-out pilot light.
+If this is a continuing problem with your home furnace, you will need to call a reliable HVAC technician out to your home.
 You don’t want to be caught without heat in the midst of a blizzard.

 Fixing a Pilot Light

-The easiest cause to an extinguished pilot light to deal with is a draft.
+The easiest cause of an extinguished pilot light to deal with is a draft.
 The cover over the furnace should protect it, but sometimes a breeze entering the space from a different direction will put it out.
 An HVAC technician will first relight the pilot and then work to determine the source of the draft.
-If none is found than it would be determined that another issue caused it to blow out.
+If none is found, then it would be determined that another issue caused it to blow out.

 A Faulty Thermocouple